euberrino/quick-statistical-analysis/README.md

-# R-package-template

-This is a template to be used for future proyects in R.

-The R folder has inside the .R files, with some code "comments" that used together with a package, make the documentation easily available.
+# Quick statistical analysis for small - medium size datasets

+This is a Shiny app developed for a quick analysis in small to medium size datasets.
+It's interface allows for a user to load .csv, .txt files with a variety of separators and is capable of doing the next analysis in a matter of clicks:

+ - Dataset Size (variables and number of observations)
+ - Missing values per variable
+ -